-For some strange reason I usually associate meatballs with beef and with pasta so this pork meatball dish was developed to encourage me to do something a little new and different with my balls… Behave!
-I quite shamelessly lifted the basic idea of the base for the meatballs from my recent beef osso bucco recipe, although the cheese has very much changed to be in keeping with the ideas of BBQ sauce and Beer, the other two main influences in this dish.
+For some strange reason I usually associate meatballs with beef and with pasta so this pork meatball dish was developed to encourage me to do something a little new and different with my balls.
+Behave!
+I quite shamelessly lifted the basic idea of the base for the meatballs from my recent beef osso bucco recipe.
+The cheese has very much changed to be in keeping with the ideas of BBQ sauce and Beer, the other two main influences in this dish.

-Naturally the flavour of this dish is governed by the BBQ sauce you use and the beer you use, these pork meatballs half a dozen times playing with different flavours and ideas and they all worked really very well, although you do want to avoid paring a really sweet sauce with a really sweet beer and also avoid a really bitter beer with a tart BBQ sauce.
+Naturally the flavour of this dish is governed by the BBQ sauce you use and the beer you use.
+I have made these pork meatballs half a dozen times playing with different flavours and ideas and they all worked really very well, but you do want to avoid paring a really sweet sauce with a really sweet beer.
+Also avoid a really bitter beer with a tart BBQ sauce.

 Speaking of beer, it is hard to believe that or first visitors of the year arrive on Monday, always a time when our beer consumption increases considerably.
 My mother in law is visiting us early this year for the first of three visits and this one just happens to coincide with my Birthday, a year older but definitely not wiser.

 Braised Pork Meatballs in a Beer Sauce on Cheesy Polenta

 For the Polenta

 - 85 g Polenta